VTalleyrand/pierre/README.md

 #### Features:

-- About Section
-- List of technologies
-- Project Section
+- Homepage with animation
+- 3 pages with galleries for different categories of images
-- Contact Section
+- Contact page with contact form

 <hr/>

 #### Takeaways:
-- CSS flexbox is great for positioning items most of the time.
+- CSS Grid allows for even more customization than flexbox, although in most cases it's an overkill.
-- CSS Animation is a great to add basic interactions to your site without JavaScript
+- CSS Animation is a great to add basic interactions to your site without JavaScript.

 <hr/>